tidepool-org/highwater/README.md

 KISSMetrics whitelist metrics requires that the logging include a key for METRICS_UCSF_APIKEY; if it's missing (but the METRICS_APIKEY is still present) then the whitelist metrics will be omitted but KISSMetrics logging will still take place.

-Finally, metrics can be logged to AWS DynamoDB, but only if the AWS_CONFIG environment object is filled out (see tools/runservers for examples).

 If all three values are missing, then the metrics system is a no-op.
 This is useful when running a local stack.